Saxmax/backend-poc-ubi/README.process.md

 I am comfortable in the Node.js and NPM environment and I have experimented with the Express package before, so this felt like a good place to start.
 And doing things in TypeScript would help by just having the type definitions of new packages.

+I have throughout the project used the fake company name Fauxbiquiti as a way to present the app as a "real" product.

 ## Project Structure

 I looked up a few online resources showcasing their setup for a node/express/postgres app.